-(1) See section L - Non-IFRS Financial Measures in this document for a breakdown of components within this adjustment.

-(2) Represents a non-IFRS financial measure.
-See section L - Non-IFRS Financial Measures in this document.
+See section L - Non-IFRS Financial Measures in this document for a breakdown of components within this adjustment.
+Mainly comprised of Certain hedges in SLF Canada that do not qualify for hedge accounting.
+See section L - Non-IFRS Financial Measures in this document for a breakdown of components within this adjustment.